oVirt/ovirt-site/source/feature/networklabels.html.md

 For managing labels on host level:

-*   In Network main tab ---> the 'Hosts sub-tab' will contain a 'labels' column.
+*   In Network main tab ---> the 'Hosts sub-tab', the 'Network Device' column will contain tag image if the network is attached to the host via label.
 *   In 'Setup Networks' dialog an option to adding the *labels* will be added, represented as a tag icon on the interface (left side of the setup networks dialog).
 Clicking the tag icon opens a new dialog for type the labels, in a drop-down/combo-box which will auto-complete the label name based on other labels that are in use in the same data-center (by hosts or by networks).
-*   In host interfaces sub-tab a column *labels* will present the labels.
+*   In host interfaces sub-tab, 'name' or 'bond' column will contain tag image if the interface have label.
+The tooltip of the tag image will contain the list of the labels on this interface.

 For managing labels on network level: